 Overall, this is a unique and very interesting crepe maker.
 Today, electric crepe maker comes as a single piece.
 Those are typically made in China of questionable quality.
 But if you want a new electric model, those are your only choice.
 This inverted style of crepe pan are rarely made anymore.
 Your best bet would be to get a traditional one.
 The one made by De Buyer is affordable and works really well.

-If you would like to see more articles like this Sunbeam M’Sieur Crepe Review, please visit our Pots and Pans Review page.
+If you would like to see more articles like this Sunbeam M’Sieur Crepe Review, please visit our Vintage page.